What is Wet Rot? How to treat it with Biocidal Protection

 Fungi are incredibly resilient.
 It’s going to take more than a cold snap or heatwave to eliminate the problem.

 All types of rot degrade wood at a cellular level.
+This means that timber pieces stricken with wet rot will weaken.
+This can be especially dangerous in structural timber, where failure could potentially threaten human life.
 Once rot has set in, there is no cure.
 The only thing to do is to cut the rotten pieces away from the unharmed elements.
 This is not always possible, depending on the type of structure and extent of the damage.

 The 3 types of Wet Rot